Jee-El/reddit-in-valve-games/README.md

 `ruby <path>/main.rb`

-Replace the path with the path to the folder named _dad-jokes-in-valve-games_, and don't include the greater-than/less-than symbols.
+Replace the path with the path to the folder named _reddit-in-valve-games_, and don't include the greater-than/less-than symbols.

 If you can't find it, run this in gitbash/terminal :

-`bash -c "find / -type d -name 'dad-jokes-in-valve-games' 2> /dev/null"`
+`bash -c "find / -type d -name 'reddit-in-valve-games' 2> /dev/null"`

-It should return a path ending with _dad-jokes-in-valve-games_, that's the path you need.
+It should return a path ending with _reddit-in-valve-games_, that's the path you need.

 Wait until it's done.
 When it's done, it should return some ouput.